How to Accept Donations on Your Website: 8 Steps to Online Fundraising Success

 For instance, you can start by splitting your database between one-time donors and recurring donors.
 You’ll use a slightly different message for each group in your communications because their relationship to your organization is somewhat different—the more personal your message, the better.
 Donors are more likely to give when they receive the targeted, personalized communication from you.

-The E-blast builder allows for personalization.
+The e-blast builder allows for personalization.
 As long as you have the contact information saved in your database, you can refer to the donors by their first name and last name or include any other relevant contact data.

 In your database, you probably have a list of donors who didn’t share their email addresses with you—and that’s okay.
-These donors may usually mail in their donations.
+These donors may typically mail in their donations.
 But ideally, and if they can, they ought to make their donations online, so consider asking them to use your online donation forms.

-8. Encourage donors to go paperless
+8. Encourage Donors to Go Paperless